When Is the Best Time

 You can find lots of hoodoos and balancing rocks in this area.
 These hoodoos were developed by weathering and erosions millions of years ago, and they are constantly changing.
 The cap on top of the hoodoo and the spires are different sandstone formations.

 The Toadstools hike is a family and dog-friendly walk of one mile/ 1.6 km one way.
-It is a sandy path in a wash and in some sections a bit slippery.
+It is a sandy path in a wash and in some sections, a bit slippery.
 I recommend trainers or shoes with traction.

 Toadstools Parking and Trailhead

-The parking and trailhead are right off HWY 89 to the right coming from Page and left if coming from Kanab.
+The parking and trailhead are right off HWY 89 to the right coming from Page, and left if coming from Kanab.
 It looks like you are in the middle of nowhere.
 There are two portable restrooms at the parking nowadays.
 It indicates the rock formations have started to get a little popular, but they are still a hidden beauty.

-The 2 miles/ 3.2 km round trip plus picture stops takes up to 1 1/2 hours.
+The 2 miles/ 3.2 km round trip plus picture stops take up to 1 1/2 hours.
 Although a short hike only, you may end up spending hours exploring the area.
 There are more mushroom-shaped rock formations to the west.
 Enjoy the spectacular landscape.

 Packing List